ruslanjafarov/webpack/readme.md

 ```
 npm run dev/build
   ```
 **Dev - check result.
-Build - last result, which you send to the customer**
+Build - finite result, which you send to the customer**